List of school districts in Ohio

 This is a list of school districts in the U.S. state of Ohio, sorted by the name of school district.
 Districts will often shorten their names; for example, Sandy Valley Local School District is often referred to as Sandy Valley Schools.
 Districts are listed by the name the district uses to refer to itself.

 School districts in Ohio are classified as either city school districts, exempted village school districts, or local school districts.
-City and exempted village school districts are exempted from county boards of education, local school districts remain under county school board supervision.
+City and exempted village school districts are exempted from county boards of education, and local school districts remain under county school board supervision.
 In Ohio, community schools (charter schools) serve as their own independent school districts.
 School districts may combine resources to form a fourth type of school district, the joint vocational school district, which focuses on a technical based curriculum.
 There are currently 611 individual school districts in Ohio.
 In 1914, Ohio had 2,674 school districts.

+The U.S. Census Bureau classifies Ohio school districts as independent governments.
+There are no Ohio K-12 public school systems dependent on another layer of government.

 In southwestern Ohio, portions of Preble and Butler counties near College Corner are served by the Union County–College Corner Joint School District of Union County, Indiana.
 The State of Ohio reimburses the state of Indiana for the cost of educating Ohio students.